gaelanmcmillan/showcase/Sudoku_as_SAT/README.txt

-Hello CSC 320 Instructor, Project Marker
-Please read this document to understand the assembly of this project.
+Read this document to understand the assembly of this project.

 created by: